wswalker87/fcc_time_calc/README.md

 **I just discovered through accident, that I can use 1, 2, or 3 `backticks` in markdown to highlight code**

 I am also realizing that this would be so much easier if I could import a library, but it is fun to work it out myself.
 I barely had to google anything this go.

+### 2024-02-28

+Been a minute since I could get in and mess with this.
+I was having an issue where I though my computer was ~~fucked~~ limited.
+I kept running my program and nothing happened.
+What I ended up finding when I moved to my work laptop was that VSC was stuck in a while loop.

+I got out of the while loop and I am mostly there.
+I have the times printing almost all correctly.
+I am still trying to fix the day count.
+It is one day high and I need to figure out why.
+After that I need to fix the portion that prints, so that if a third paramter is **NOT** passed, I don't print/return a pair of blank parentheses.

+DON'T FORGET TO CHANGE THE PRINT STATEMENTS TO RETURN STATEMENTS FOR THE UNIT TESTING!!

+In the words of Skeletor...Until we meet again!